 This anticipated FERC license requirement captures the existing O&M practices (Section 2.3.4.2 [Water Resources - Current Flow Commitments and Water Quality Monitoring and Protections]) that comply with State and federal regulations as currently practiced under the existing license.
 As such, potentially hazardous materials such as oils, marine solvents, gear lubricants, hydraulic oil, fluorescent tubes, and antifreeze, among others, will continue to be handled to operate the South SWP Hydropower.
 In addition, specific methods will continue to be implemented to prevent, manage, and contain inadvertent material releases.
-This license stipulation will codify existing BMPs for hazardous materials management including safe handling, transport, and storage along with the use of secondary containment measures, training requirements, response plans, and clean-up and reporting requirements for hazardous materials releases are designed to protect public and employee health and safety and avoid and minimize negative effects of hazardous materials releases to water quality and the environment.
+This license stipulation will codify existing BMPs for hazardous materials management including safe handling, transport, and storage along with the use of secondary containment measures, training requirements, response plans, and clean-up and reporting requirements for hazardous materials releases, should they occur.
+The current practices and proposed license measure are designed to protect public and employee health and safety and avoid and minimize negative effects of hazardous materials releases to water quality and the environment.